 Being an employer, you should be aware that employees are going to get sick from time to time, or they may need to care for others who are unwell.
-According to the National Employment Standards (NES), sick leave and carer’s leave under Fair Work are essential entitlements to all employees’ working lives.
+According to the National Employment Standards (NES), sick leave and carer’s leave have strict requirements that employers need to follow.

 It is a natural part of life that employees are going to be unwell at times and need to take sick leave to get better.
 But there are also instances in which employees are needed to care for someone in their family – this is called carer’s leave.

 Employees, however, are not entitled to take as much sick leave as they like.
-All of your full-time employees, other than those working on a casual basis, can take 10 days of paid sick and carer’s leave for each year of continuous work.
-Part-time employees are entitled to a pro-rated amount of leave based on the number of hours worked.
-The entitlement for their sick and carer’s leave accrues throughout the year based on their usual hours worked.
+All of your full-time and part-time employees, other than those working on a casual basis, can take 10 days of paid personal and carer’s leave for each year of continuous work.

 Carer’s leave is only applicable to employees who need to care for those in their immediate family.
 While there may be some cases in which employees would like to care for their friends or close acquaintances, carer’s leave is only applicable to immediate family.
 So, who are the immediate family?
 Immediate family can be defined as any of the below: